gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

     with GoPro() as gopro:
         gopro.ble_command.set_shutter(Params.Toggle.ENABLE)

+.. tip:: The message signature can also be found from the API Reference.
+For example, here is the documentation
+    of the above message: :meth:`~open_gopro.api.ble_commands.BleCommands.set_shutter`

 Synchronous Data Operations
 ---------------------------

+.. note:: Unless explicitly specified in the :ref:`Asynchronous<Asynchronous Push Notifications>` section,
+    all messages are synchronous messages.

 This section refers to sending commands, getting settings / statuses, and setting settings.
 In all cases here, the method will block until a :ref:`response<handling responses>` is received.